International9/Quake-Unity-Movement/README.md

 The collision detection helper function 'Traceist.GetOffsetSpawnPoint' which is used to offset the end position of a trace so the player could be immediately spawned there can (under certain circumstances) sometimes fail (probably cause it wasn't written by me).

-i haven't managed to pinpoint the problem exactly but if I will i'll definetely update Traceist.cs to make sure this wouldn't fail, on top of that - I haven't thoroughly tested every ALL the scenerios to see where the player could fail, so i apologize for that.
+i haven't managed to pinpoint the problem exactly but if I will in the future i'll definetely update Traceist.cs to make sure this wouldn't happen, also, I haven't thoroughly tested every ALL the scenerios to see where the player movement and collision could fail, so i apologize for that.

-anyway - if anybody finds issues, problems, errors, fails, etc... please let me know, so I would know to check it out.
+anyways, if anybody finds issues, problems, errors, fails, etc... please let me know, so I would know to check it out.

 # Features: